QAJackBarclay/ProjectRiffbox/README.md

 Hyperlink 2 in instructions currently does not work as the function for Input has not yet been created.

 Created dev branch to push everything to GitHub, then once I am happy push everything to the main branch.

+Updated the Index to describe the available genres, inputted a quote for myself along with some html practice on seperating information.

+Created the forms.py file and managed to get the Input webpage working with some stringfields although they do not register anything yet.